boubex/kigaliup.github.io/_posts/2016-07-10-African-union-summit.md

 ![](/img/African.jpg)

-**Place: Kigali Convention Center**
+<strong>Place: Kigali Convention Center<br>

-**Entrance: by invitation only&nbsp; !!!!!!**
+Entrance: by invitation only!!!!!</strong>

 don't miss out on the 27th African Union Summit happening in kigali rwanda

-this year 2016 marks the year of African human rights with the particular theme of the event which is the **Rights of women**
+this year 2016 marks the year of African human rights with the particular theme of the event which is the <strong>Rights of women</strong>

-this 2016 African Union Summit **education,health,speech,security,gender equality and movement**
+this 2016 African Union Summit education,health,speech,security,gender equality and movement

 for more information visit there [website](){: .cc-active}